jh609/papers/journal.md

 # Further Simulations
 The authors note that the universe is defo a simulation itself and think that's worth mentioning just in case it's important.

+# Results
+Our simulations did a good job of reproducing the measurements.
+This means we think we nderstand what's going on.